steven-tbd/hobby-servo-control-system/README.md

 3.  **Run TouchDesigner:** Open `motor-control-system_005v2-1.toe`.
 The network is configured to send OSC data to the ESP32's IP address (update the IP address in the `OSC Out CHOP`).
 4.  **Interact:** Use the buttons at the top of the Touchdesigner network switch between inputs running through the switch_inputMaster Chop to the OSC Out chop.

+### Note: Python Script for Keyframe Generation

+The `motor-control-system_005v2-1.toe` file contains a Python script (`generate_keys_script`) designed to automate the creation of keyframe animations.

+This script provides a fast, data-driven way to create and modify complex choreographies.
+Instead of manually editing curves in the Animation Editor, you can simply define servo "poses" in a table (`null_table_keys`), and the script will automatically generate the correctly formatted `keys` table to drive the Animation COMP.

 ### Project Links & Demos
 *   **Project Write-up:** [https://stevenmbenton.com/hobby-servo-control-system/](https://stevenmbenton.com/hobby-servo-control-system/)